Airbnb Quickbooks Templates

 Execute Common Transaction Workflows in QuickBooks

-In this section, we describe the common transaction workflows as needed for Airbnb trust accounting and property management.
+In this section, we outline the common transaction workflows required for trust accounting of Airbnb listings for property managers.

 Paying the Property Manager (yourself) from the Trust Account